caipanjin/atom-dalgen/README.md

 atom-dalgen
 ===========

-A java code DAO generator.
+A java code DAO generator for MyBatis.